-The Portfolio seeks to achieve its investment objective by investing under normal circumstances at least 65% of its total assets in a diversified portfolio of Fixed Income Instruments of varying maturities, which may be represented by forwards or derivatives such as options, futures contracts, or swap agreements.
-"Fixed Income Instruments" include bonds, debt securities and other similar instruments issued by various U.S. and non-U.S. public- or private-sector entities.
-The average portfolio duration of this Portfolio normally varies within two years (plus or minus) of the portfolio duration of the securities comprising the Bloomberg Barclays U.S. Aggregate Index, as calculated by PIMCO, which as of February 28, 2021 was 6.11 years.
+The Portfolio seeks to achieve its investment objective by investing under normal circumstances at least 80% of its assets in Fixed Income Instruments that are economically tied to emerging market countries, which may be represented by forwards or derivatives such as options, futures contracts or swap agreements.
+"Fixed Income Instruments" include bonds, debt securities and other similar instruments issued by various U.S. and non- U.S. public- or private-sector entities.
+Such instruments may be denominated in non-U.S. currencies and the U.S. dollar.
+The average portfolio duration of the Portfolio normally varies within two years (plus or minus) of the portfolio duration of the securities comprising the J.P.
+Morgan Emerging Markets Bond Index (EMBI) Global, as calculated by PIMCO, which as of February 28, 2021 was 7.71 years.
 Duration is a measure used to determine the sensitivity of a security's price to changes in interest rates.
 The longer a security's duration, the more sensitive it will be to changes in interest rates.